-I am not a big business executive so I probably don’t know much.
+I know, I am not a big, successful business executive so I probably don’t know much.
 But I have been a business owner and an employer for nearly 48 years and I do know that staging an organized strike is NOT a smart way to increase your pay nor is it an effective way to improve your life.
-At one time, I employed about 78 people in a low-skilled, low wage, non-profit, service industry.
+At one time, I employed about 78 people in a low-skilled, low-wage, non-profit, service industry.
 So when it comes to the effects of a minimum wage hike, I know from personal experience, that the employees are hurt by them much more than business owners.

 Several years ago, when the Federal government and the State of California both piled on simultaneous, scheduled minimum wage adjustments, before my employees became aware, I jumped the gun and gave everyone a raise equivalent to the coming mandated adjustment.
 (That was incidental to the reality; it did not do anything helpful except to give me the personal satisfaction of diverting the warm fuzzy feelings of my employees to me, rather than the Democrat Party or Uncle Sam.
 By doing so, I was perceived to be the caring, benevolent one rather than the government.